ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 As this folder is added to the Python path any other files put in this directory can also be imported into genie_python.
 Note that this is *NOT* done automatically it is still necessary to type `from my_instrument_scripts import my_function`.

+Scripts relating to the operation of the instrument, e.g. larmor_scan_methods.py, should also be stored here.
+User scripts should not be stored here.

 ### Quickly deploy minor changes to instruments

 If changes have been made to the genie_python source (and tested!), it can be quicker just to copy the changed files onto the instrument directly rather than wait for the build server.